criteo/autofaiss/docs/getting_started/quantization.rst

     Path to the newly created .index file
 save_on_disk: bool
     Whether to save the index on disk, default to True.
+min_nearest_neighbors_to_retrieve: int
+    Minimum number of nearest neighbors to retrieve when querying the index.
 max_index_query_time_ms: float
     Query speed constraint for the index to create.
 use_gpu: bool
     Experimental, gpu training is faster, not tested so far.
+verbose: int
+    set verbosity of outputs via logging level, default is `logging.INFO`

 Returns
 -------